Doctor of Audiology (Au.D.)

 The Doctor of Audiology (Au.D.) program prepares students for careers as clinical audiologists.
 The USF Au.D. program begins with outstanding applicants and capitalizes on the world-class resources of the CSD Department, including experienced clinicians and scientists in all areas of audiology and hearing science.
 Students graduating with an Au.D. are in high-demand and enjoy rewarding careers in academia, health care, and corporate settings.

-The USF Au.D. program is a 4-year residential program offering comprehensive coursework from engaged faculty, exciting internal and external clinical placements, and a host of research opportunities.
-Requirements include a minimum of 120 hours of regularly scheduled academic course work, clinical practica, a doctoral research project, completion of a series of comprehensive examinations, ASHA competencies, and a national examination in Audiology.
+The USF Au.D. program is a 4-year, full-time, 120-credit residential program offering comprehensive coursework from engaged faculty, exciting internal and external clinical placements, and a host of research opportunities.
+Requirements include regularly scheduled academic course work, clinical practica, a doctoral research project, completion of a series of comprehensive examinations, ASHA competencies, and a national examination in Audiology.

 A strength of the USF AuD program is the wide variety of clinical opportunities available to students.
 The suburban campus is close to the many audiology practices that serve the 2.4 million people who live in the greater Tampa Bay area.